AdaSupport/docs/ada-embed.md

     metaFields: {
       phone_number: "(123) 456-7890",
       name: "Ada Lovelace"
-    }
+    },
-    ... // The rest of your settings here
+    // ...The rest of your settings here
   }
 </script>
 ```